devonzuegel/smallworld/README.md

 *nice-to-haves, but not necessary for launch:*
 - [ ] consider adding a `undecided-cuties` list, to distinguish between `unseen` and `not-decided`
+- [ ] in the email, link directly to the cutie's profile rather than the main page (maybe not necessary...?)
 - [ ] add a button for the user to make their account public/private
 - [ ] rename `bios` to `cuties` throughout the codebase
 - [ ] rename `matchmaking` to `meetcute` throughout the codebase